-Rehabilitation services at Vanguard Weiss Memorial Hospital focuses on one-on-one care by highly skilled professionals, resulting in better patient outcomes and superior patient satisfaction.
+Rehabilitation services at Weiss Memorial Hospital focuses on one-on-one care by highly skilled professionals, resulting in better patient outcomes and superior patient satisfaction.

 Medical direction is provided by a physiatrist who has specialized training in physical medicine and rehabilitation.
 In addition, several of our nurses and therapists have specialty certifications in the rehabilitation field.